openxla/stablehlo/docs/spec.md

-This operation is functionally identical to [iota](https://github.com/openxla/stablehlo/blob/main/docs/spec.md#gather) op, with the `slice_sizes` specified dynamically as an operand.
+This operation is functionally identical to [iota](https://github.com/openxla/stablehlo/blob/main/docs/spec.md#gather) op, with the `slice_sizes` specified dynamically as a value.

 #### Inputs